 If you’re using an electric toothbrush, avoid moving the brush in circles.
 Keep your hand still, and guide the brush across your child’s teeth and gums.

-Kids don’t always like having their teeth cleaned, but they’re more likely to go along with it if you can make it fun.
-You could try singing ‘This is the way we brush our teeth, brush our teeth, brush our teeth, so early in the morning’.
-Another idea is pretend the toothbrush is a train, saying ‘Toot toot chugga chugga’ as you move it around your child’s mouth.Toothpaste and fluoride
+Children are more likely to go along with cleaning teeth if it’s fun and part of a daily routine.
+For example, you can sing ‘This is the way we brush our teeth, brush our teeth, brush our teeth, so early in the morning’ while you’re brushing.
+Or you could pretend the toothbrush is a train, saying ‘Toot toot chugga chugga’ as you move it around your child’s teeth.

 After cleaning your child’s teeth and gums, rinse the toothbrush with tap water.